sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-failure-complete-tasks/index.md

 >
 > I take full responsibility for my oversight, and I understand that it reflects poorly on my commitment to your class.
 I want to assure you that I value the effort you put into teaching us and always strive to meet your expectations.
 >
 > If possible, I would love to discuss how I can make up the work, whether through a late submission or extra assignments.
-I am committed to improving my organizational skills so this doesn’t happen again.
+I am committed to improving my organizational skills so this doesn't happen again.
 >
 > Thank you for your understanding.
 I truly appreciate your guidance.
 >